digital-marketing-engineer/software-engineer-affiliate-program-hub/README.md

 1. **[DreamHost](https://www.dreamhost.com/)**: DreamHost is a web hosting and domain name registrar.
 They have an affiliate program called the DreamHost Affiliate Program.
 Affiliates can earn commissions by referring customers to sign up for DreamHost hosting plans and domain registrations.

-## Marketplace For Software Engineer Affiliate Program
+## :heavy_dollar_sign:Marketplace For Software Engineer Affiliate Program

 1. **[Envato](https://www.envato.com/)**: Envato is a marketplace for digital assets, including themes, templates, graphics, audio, and more.
 Envato has an affiliate program called the Envato Market Affiliate Program.
 Affiliates can earn commissions by referring customers to purchase items from Envato Market, which includes popular platforms like ThemeForest, CodeCanyon, GraphicRiver, and more.
 The program provides referral links and banners to help affiliates promote Envato's products.